Italian Student Visa Instructions

 - Schedule an appointment in April/May at that consulate for sometime in June/July (for Fall 2018 students).
 Appointments fill up fast during peak times – late spring/summer – so schedule your appointment early and in plenty of time.
 We will not be able to assist if there are no longer any appointments available.
 NOTE: The Italian consulate cannot issue your visa more than 90 days before the start of the program.
 Therefore, when scheduling your appointment, please make sure that it is for sometime within this 90 day window.

 Syracuse Abroad recommends preparing your application at least two weeks in advance of your appointment to ensure time to gather the required documents.

 Once you arrive in Florence, you will apply for a Permesso di Soggiorno (Permit of Stay).
 This process is required by Italian law and will make you a legal resident of Italy for the semester.
 The Syracuse Florence staff will assist you with your application during orientation.
 Please read the Permesso di Soggiorno Fall 2018 information sheet, which details what you need to prepare and bring to Florence with you for this process.

 If you are an EU passport holder, and your EU passport is valid for at least six months past the program end date, then you are not required to obtain an Italian student visa in order to participate in the Florence program.

-EU Citizens who choose to travel on their EU passport must notify Gael Noyes at Syracuse Abroad of their citizenship prior to the visa application deadline.
+EU citizens who choose to travel on their EU passport must notify Courtney Eppel at Syracuse Abroad of their citizenship prior to the visa application deadline.